SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 providing consistent reconstructions of forest composition and structure for northeastern US forests at the time of EuroAmerican forests.

-All datasets and analytic codes presented here are publicly available and open source ([<http://github.som/SimonGoring/WitnessTrees>]()), with the goal of enabling further analyses of ecological patterns across the region and the effects of post-settlement land use on forest composition and structure.
 Our results support the consensus that robust estimates of pre-settlement forest composition and structure can be obtained from PLS data [*e.g.*, Wisconsin: @schulte2002quantitative; California:
 @williams2011testing; Iowa: @rayburn2009integrating; Oregon:
 @duren2012vegetation].
 Patterns of density, basal area and biomass are roughly equivalent to previous estimates